se-sic/coronet/README.md

 - `description`
     * The description of the project from the Codeface configuration file
 - `mailinglists`
-    * A list of the mailinglists of the project containing their name, type and source
+    * A list of the mailing lists of the project containing their name, type and source
+    * **Note:** In this configuration parameter, a list of mailing-list information (names etc.) is stored.
+The enumerating IDs of this list are part of the thread IDs of the data source `mails` (e.g., an entry `13#5` for the column `thread` corresponds to thread ID `5` on mailing list `13`).

 #### Artifact-related information